-Learn how this new legislation will save lives.
+Learn how the Tobacco 21 law will save lives.

 Smoking is the leading

 cause of preventable deaths in the U.S. It kills more people than alcohol,

 AIDS, car crashes, illegal drugs, murders and suicides combined.

 help combat these preventable deaths in our community, the City of Columbus

 enacted a Tobacco 21 law that protects youth by reducing the

 devastating health and economic consequences of tobacco use.